 Our backup is ready now 🙂

-If something bad happens and you (really) want to restore the backup, then you can simply unzip the tarball as follows:
+In case of an unfortunate incident, and you need to restore the backup, you can easily unzip the tarball by following these steps:

 docker swarm init --force-new-cluster